 OSU-PNNL Superfund Research Program Center is part of the Superfund Research Program (SRP) at Oregon State University, directed by Dr. Robyn Tanguay, bringing together a multidisciplinary team of experts with extensive experience in polycyclic aromatic hydrocarbons (PAHs) research.
 Using state-of-the-art techniques to better understand PAHs and their impacts on human and ecological health, the SRP Research Center currently has five research projects/support cores working together from both Oregon State University and Pacific Northwest National Laboratory.

-Biostatistics and Modeling Core, led by PNNL's Katrina Waters, provide SRP project investigators with expert collaboration for consultative statistics and bioinformatics, software for data management, and customized analysis workflows through connectivity to essential tools for data interpretation.
+Data Management and Analysis Core, led by PNNL's Katrina Waters, provide SRP project investigators with expert collaboration for consultative statistics and bioinformatics, software for data management, and customized analysis workflows through connectivity to essential tools for data interpretation.

 OSU-PNNL Superfund Research Program Center are developing new technologies to identify and quantitate known and novel PAHs and provide public access to datasets and data processing workflows designed to enable exploration and data re-use by the scientific community at http://srp.pnnl.gov.
 Visit the SRP Project Resources & Publications pages for more information.